Razieh-Sadat Mousavi posing in front of a red background

 Presentations, Talks, & Teaching Activities

-Tracing Arabic translations of the Almagest in al-Farghānī’s Elements of Astronomy
+Tracing Arabic Translations of the Almagest in al-Farghānī’s Elements of Astronomy

-26th International Congress of History of Science and Technology (Symposium: The Greek and medieval Ptolemy organized by Benno van Dalen and Nathan Sidoli)
+26th International Congress of History of Science and Technology, Symposium: "The Greek and Medieval Ptolemy" organizers Benno van Dalen, Nathan Sidoli Prague (virtual)

 Failure of Complexity to Success of Simplicity: The Example of Qibla-Indicators

-XXXIX Scientific Instrument Symposium (Panel: Failed Scientific Instruments)
+XXXIX Scientific Instrument Symposium, (Panel: Failed Scientific Instruments)

-London (virtually)
+London (virtual)